huacong/huacong.github.io/_pages/about.md

 <div class='school-box-text' markdown="1">
 2022.11 - 2023.02, Research internship funded by the China Scholarship Council.

-Department of Radiology \& Diagnostic Imaging in the Faculty of Medicine \& Dentistry.
+Department of Radiology and Diagnostic Imaging in the Faculty of Medicine and Dentistry.

 University of Alberta, Edmonton, Alberta, Canada.
 </div>